Softcadbury/Chess/README.md

 ## Description

-This project is a chess game using the JavaScript library Backbone.
+This project is a chess game using the JavaScript library Backbone.JS.

 ## Screenshot